podefr/observe-plus/README.md

 dispose();
 ```

-Trick: if you use Object.observe on the array, you can also listen to 'length' changes:
+Trick: if you use Object.observe on the array, you can also listen to "length" changes as it's a property of the object

 ```js
 var observer = observePlus.observeObject(plainArray);